SCH-INIT/otp-relay/UPDATE-PIPELINE.md

 ### What it does

-- compares repo UI files against live files in `/opt/otp-relay`
+- compares repo UI files against live files in `/opt/otp-relay/frontend`
 - copies only changed UI files
+- deploys the pop-out RTA Wizard guide page at `/guide.html`
 - does **not** restart backend services

 ### Why this split exists